Care of Creation Fellowship

 To apply, an applicant should submit the following:

-- a letter of reference from someone who knows the applicant well and can vouch for their ability to accomplish an independent project of the type they propose
+- two letters of reference from someone who knows the applicant well

-At the end of the fellowship period, the awardee will be asked to write a reflection report on the experience that includes the insights gained into caring for creation as a ministry.
-In addition, as previously noted, the fellow will need to hold a learning event at Luther Seminary in the fall following their summer fellowship which shares what they have learned with the community.
-Applications may be submitted to Dr. Mary Hess, Associate Professor of Educational Leadership.
+At the end of the fellowship period, the fellows will be asked to write a reflection report on the experience that includes the insights gained into care of creation as a ministry.

 Direct questions/inquiries to: